-- ¶ 1 Held: Jury verdict in favor of defendants affirmed.
-Verdict was not against the manifest weight of the evidence.
-Trial court did not abuse its discretion by refusing to give a non-IPI instruction to the jury. - ¶ 2 A jury found in favor of defendants, Forbes D. Gilchrist and Joyce A. Gilchrist, in a case brought by the plaintiff, Bijal Parikh, under the Animal Control Act (Act or Animal Control Act)

-(510 ILCS 5/16 (West 2014)).
+A jury found in favor of defendants, Forbes D. Gilchrist and Joyce A. Gilchrist, in a case brought by the plaintiff, Bijal Parikh, under the Animal Control Act (Act) (510 ILCS 5/16 (West 2012)).
 On appeal, Mr. Parikh argues that the jury's verdict was against the manifest weight of the evidence and the trial court improperly refused to give a non-Illinois Pattern Jury Instruction (IPI).
 For the following reasons, we affirm.

-¶ 3 BACKGROUND
+BACKGROUND

-¶ 4 Mr. Parikh filed a one-count complaint against the Gilchrists seeking damages under the Animal Control Act.
-He alleged that the Gilchrists' dog chased him causing him to fall and injure his knee.
-Under the Act, "[i]f a dog \\\, without provocation, attacks or injures any person \\\ in any place he may lawfully be, the owner of such dog \\\ is liable \\\ for the amount of the injury sustained."
-510 ILCS 5/16 (West 2014).
+Mr. Parikh filed a one-count complaint against the Gilchrists seeking damages under the Animal Control Act.
+He alleged that the Gilchrists' dog chased him, causing him to fall and injure his knee.
+Under the Act, "[i]f a dog , without provocation, attacks, attempts to attack, or injures any person in any place where he or she may lawfully be, the owner of such dog is liable for the full amount of the injury proximately caused thereby."
+510 ILCS 5/16 (West 2012).

-¶ 5 Trial witnesses referred to photo exhibits that are not in the record on appeal and we therefore cannot consider them.
+Trial witnesses referred to photo exhibits that are not in the record on appeal, and we therefore cannot consider them.
 See People v.
 Heaton, 266 Ill.
 App.
-3d 469, 476 (1994) ("[E]vidence which is not part of the record on appeal is not to be considered by a reviewing court \\\.").
+3d 469, 476 (1994) ("[E]vidence which is not part of the record on appeal is not to be considered by a reviewing court .").
 We will, however, review the evidence that is included in the record.

-¶ 6 Mr. Parikh testified that he and his family had lived in their house since December 2012.
+Mr. Parikh testified that he and his family had lived in their house since December 2012.
 He knew the Gilchrists, his neighbors, had a dog, but he had never had contact with it.
 On April 30, 2013, Mr. Parikh got home from work and took his 19-month-old daughter outside to play in the front yard.
-He then decided to take his daughter to the back yard, so he picked her up, walked to the path on the west side of his house, and began walking toward the back.
-He had walked past the Gilchrists' shed-though he never entered their property-when he saw their dog tied to a plastic chair in their back yard.
+He then decided to take his daughter to the backyard, so he picked her up, walked to the path on the west side of his house, and began walking toward the back.
+He had walked past the Gilchrists' shed-though he never entered their property-when he saw their dog tied to a plastic chair in their backyard.
 When he first saw the dog, he testified that it was 10 to 15 feet away from him in the Gilchrists' yard.
 The dog began barking at Mr. Parikh and his daughter and then "took off with the chair."
-Mr. Parikh's daughter began crying in his arms and the dog started to run toward him with the chair.
+Mr. Parikh's daughter began crying in his arms, and the dog started to run toward him with the chair.
 Mr. Parikh was concerned for his daughter's safety and did not know what the dog would do.
-He turned and ran back up the side of his property towards his garage.
+He turned and ran back up the side of his property toward his garage.

-¶ 7 As he ran, Mr. Parikh could hear the dog and the chair.
+As he ran, Mr. Parikh could hear the dog and the chair.
 He testified that he looked over to see if the dog was going to catch up to him.
 The first door to the garage was open.
-Mr. Parikh entered, "trying to get around [his] car and make sure \\\ the steel railings d[id]n't hit [him] or his daughter."
+Mr. Parikh entered, "trying to get around [his] car and make sure the steel railings d[id]n't hit [him] or his daughter."
 Mrs. Parikh's car was parked next to his car and "by the time [he] past [sic] her car that's where [he] fell."
 Mr. Parikh turned his body as he fell so that his daughter did not get hurt and landed on his back with his daughter on his stomach.
 He could not get back up because of pain in his right knee.